RheaMimiCarillo/reading-notes/401/class-31.md

 - I would like to know more about how we can easily make buttons to toggle a light and dark mode, without having to use inline styles.

+## In-class Note

+- "if you find yourself passing the same props to sibling components over and over, that may be a good candidate for `Context`"
+- Utilized the 'observer pattern'
+  - 'Consumer' = listener = subscriber
+  - 'Provider' = publisher

 [Previous Reading](./class-29.md)

 [Next Reading](./class-32.md)